 |With the exception of the roof garden (Augusta Bliss would not have been caught on the roof of her home), No. 103 East 37th Street looks much as it did in 1911|

-Very often in the 19th and early 20th Centuries residential property of the well-to-do was listed under the wife’s name.
-Such was the case of the August Bliss Reese house at 103 East 37th Street.
+Very often in the 19th and early 20th centuries the title to residential property of the well-to-do was held in the wife’s name.
+Such was the case of the Augusta Bliss Reese house at 103 East 37th Street.

 In 1907 William Willis Reese, a real estate broker and Columbia University graduate, married Augusta Bliss in Grace Church.
 The wealthy newlyweds summered abroad and, upon their return, began looking for a suitable residence.

 At No. 103 East 37th Street in the fashionable Murray Hill section stood the home of Emily Henriques Myers, widow of Angelo L. Myers who had died suddenly on December 2, 1900.
 Myers had not only been a respected wine importer with offices at 61 Water Street, but was a director of the Richmond and Allegheny Railroad Company and, in 1891, a trustee of the “New York and Brooklyn Bridge.”